Cliftonhill

 Cliftonhill Stadium, commonly known as Cliftonhill and currently 'The Reigart Stadium' for sponsorship purposes, is a football stadium in Coatbridge, North Lanarkshire, Scotland.
-It is the home ground of Scottish Professional Football League team Albion Rovers F.C., who have played at the ground since 1919.
+It is the home ground of former Scottish Professional Football League team Albion Rovers F.C., who have played at the ground since 1919.

 History

 Rovers moved from Meadow Park to Cliftonhill in 1919, with the new ground opening on 25 December.
 The Main Stand sits high on a rise above Main Street and was built in the same season as their only Scottish Cup Final appearance.
 A roof extension over the paddock (a standing area in front of the stand) was added in 1994.
 Cliftonhill's record attendance was set on 8 February 1936 when 27,381 watched the visit of Rangers.
 Floodlighting was installed at the ground in October 1968.

 During the 1990s it looked likely that Albion Rovers would leave Cliftonhill to share a stadium with local rivals Airdrieonians.
 However opposition from Rovers fans, the local population and others, saw that move fall through.
 The club considered other options to sell the ground and build a new stadium elsewhere in the town, but these were not taken forward for a variety of reasons, including an unsympathetic local authority, and the club currently has no plans to leave Cliftonhill.
 The original floodlighting system came from Cardiff Arms Park, when it was demolished to make way for the Millennium Stadium.
 In 2006 the front entrance and main stand featured in a UK television advert for Flash.
 Currently, it contains a club shop which opens one hour prior to home first team matches.

 In 2007, Cliftonhill was subject to repeated vandalism.

 At the start of the 2016–17 season, Rovers announced a deal with local IT and communications firm Exsel Group that would see the stadium re-branded as the 'Exsel Group Stadium' for at least one season.